-While their immediate focus is on Starmer’s decision to cut benefits and the winter fuel allowance, the triumphs of Nigel Farage are also raising fears concerning the government’s much-vaunted Brexit reset – due to take a significant step forward at the UK-EU summit in Downing Street on May 19.
+Inside No 10, they seem less concerned about winter fuel than how to stop a surging Reform.
+The government’s controversial immigration white paper is one response, but now Nigel Farage’s triumphs are also raising fears concerning the government’s much-vaunted Brexit reset – due to take a significant step forward at the UK-EU summit in Downing Street on May 19.

 Sources in London and Brussels have been briefing for weeks that the centrepiece of the summit will involve a formal security pact that allows British firms to compete for European defence contracts funded by EU loans.

 The cost for participating in this scheme will, sources say, likely mean Britain paying into EU funds beyond security programmes, as well as a deal on youth mobility.
-As things stand, it is expected that the two sides will reach an agreement on EU citizens under 30 being allowed one-year visas to travel and work in the UK, meaning higher EU immigration.
-It is also expected that Britain will make future concessions on fishing rights, though details on this are less clear.
+Despite wobbles, it is expected that the two sides will reach an agreement on EU citizens under 30 being allowed one-year visas to travel and work in the UK, meaning higher EU immigration.
+It is also thought that Britain will make future concessions on fishing rights.

-All these are emotive issues for hardline Brexiteers, the sorts of people already frothing about immigration and fish-sovereignty.
-It doesn’t take a wild leap of imagination to see how this mob will respond when they see Starmer and Ursula von der Leyen congratulating one another on their new deal.
+All these are emotive issues for Brexiteers, already frothing about immigration and fish-sovereignty.
+It doesn’t take a wild leap of imagination to see how this mob will respond when they see Starmer and Ursula von der Leyen hugging one another.

-With Reform on the march, it might be tempting for those around Starmer to advise that he slam the brakes on Brexit and focus on domestic issues and combatting Farage.
-However, doing so would be short-sighted and probably won’t lead to any long-term gains for the government or country.
+With Reform on the march, it might be tempting for those around Starmer to advise that he slam the brakes on Brexit.
+However, doing so would be short-sighted.

-Now more than ever, Starmer needs to keep a cool head and stick to moving ahead on Brexit tightrope he’s been walking since taking office.
+Now more than ever, Starmer needs to keep a cool head and stick to moving along a Brexit tightrope he’s been walking since taking office.
 He must keep nudging Britain closer to Europe, but wants to do so without drawing too much attention.
 And he most definitely cannot inch backwards.

 The prime minister has been stuck between a rock and a hard place since winning the election.
-His reluctance to rub out red lines on membership of the single market or customs union upsets the Europhile liberals who comprise a significant portion of his support, and the New European’s readership.
-Conversely, even the smallest steps towards cooperation on uncontroversial issues like rules of origin draw cries of betrayal from hardline Brexiteers
+His reluctance to rub out red lines on membership of the single market or customs union upsets europhile liberals who comprise a significant portion of his support.
+Conversely, even the smallest steps towards cooperation on uncontroversial issues like rules of origin draw cries of betrayal from hardline Brexiteers.

 Despite the howls of disapproval we are bound to hear from the usual suspects, a security pact and youth mobility deal are relatively small fry in the grand scheme of things.
 And Labour will insist that the prospect of strengthening the UK economy by removing some Brexit red tape is worth what they are conceding in negotiations.